FreedomEagle/circleCI2/README.md

 - Delete the exisiting .git folder
 - Push the entire repository except the .circleci folder to your own repo in Github
 - Sign into Circle CI and follow the project with the repo
-- When asked to input config.yml, copy and paste the contents of .circleCi/config.yml
+- When asked to input config.yml, copy and paste the contents of .circleCi/config.yml, DO Not press start building.
+- Delete the existing .circleCi folder in your repository Now press start building.
+- You will have a pull request on your Github repository.
+Merge the .circleCi-project-setup branch.
+- git pull the new .circleCi folder into your repo.
+- At this point, circleCI should be running the cypress tests on its app.

 ## Cypress Installation
 ### Git Clone the Repo